kstrauser/pytest-fastest/docs/index.rst

 Code changes are tracked at the module level, not the function level.
 If you modify ``module_a``, then any tests that access *any* functions in ``module_a`` will run.
 The main complication is that it's fairly difficult to accurately parse ``git diff``'s output to see exactly what's changed.
 Future versions may address this.

+Git is the only SCM tool currently supported, although the design supports adding others.

 Notes
 =====